 Shall remain free from undue influence from political, religious, or other external bodies and protect the institution from such influence.

-Shall regularly evaluate and assess their responsibilities, expectations, and performance as the official governing body of the institution.
+Shall evaluate and assess their responsibilities, expectations, and performance as the official governing body of the institution every even-numbered year.

 POWERS AND DUTIES